From We Were n

 And so, at 16, I finished my formal education and went out into the world, unprepared.

 Lucille Ledoux raised six children and worked for many years in clothing stores.
-She is a resident of d’Youville Manor in Lewiston.
-Even today, she regrets not having finished high school.
+To the end of her life, she expressed regret at not having finished high school.
 All six of her children graduated from college.